 My recent work includes service writing for Reader's Digest and educational writing for Oxford University Press (China), as well as feature writing for The Globe and Mail, The Walrus, Hazlitt and other outlets.
 In the past, I've written everything from newsletter copy (UBC Career Services; the AMS Bike Co-op; Geist magazine) to student profiles and blog posts (UBC Career Services; the AMS Bike Co-op).

 I design posters, draw comics, and give text layout the respect it deserves.
-I'm currently the designer for PRISM international; in the past I've designed posters, booklets, flyers and bookmarks for The Ontario Universities' Application Centre, UBC Career Services, and the AMS Bike Co-op.
+I currently do design for Talonbooks and PRISM international magazine; in the past I've designed book covers, posters, booklets, flyers and bookmarks for Rahila’s Ghost Press, The Ontario Universities’ Application Centre, UBC Career Services, and the AMS Bike Co-op.
+Scroll to see more.

 Whether you're looking for line edits on a poem, substantive edits on a magazine-length piece, or feedback on your first or fifth manuscript, I'd be happy to help out.
 My experience ranges from offering manuscript evaluations and substantive editing for magazine features and columns, short stories, and poems, to editing admissions materials for university application catalogues.